chantastic/frontend-guide/README.md

 ### Things you should know:

-#### The Topbar lives is Interfaces
+#### The Topbar lives in Interfaces
-Topbar is one of the sole functional responsibility of Interfaces.
+Topbar is one of the few responsibilities of Interfaces.
 All the smarts about app and user switching happens in Interfaces.

 #### Interfaces is a starting point
 Don't feel weird about "outgrowing" Interfaces.
 It's a starting point.
 In versions to come, improving extensibility is the foremost concern.